obonaventure/cnp3/book-2nd/principles/sharing.rst

 .. index:: network congestion

-Besides the link bandwidth, the buffers on the network nodes are the second type of ressource that needs to be shared inside the network.
+Besides the link bandwidth, the buffers on the network nodes are the second type of resource that needs to be shared inside the network.
 The node buffers play an important role in the operation of the network because that can be used to absorb transient traffic peaks.
 Consider again the example above.
 Assume that one average host `A` and host `B` send a group of three packets every ten seconds.
 Their combined transmission rate (0.6 packets per second) is, on average, lower than the network capacity (1 packet per second).
 However, if they both start to transmit at the same time, node `R1` will have to absorb a burst of packets.
 This burst of packets is a small `network congestion`.
 We will say that a network is congested, when the sum of the traffic demand from the hosts is larger than the network capacity :math:`\sum{demand}>capacity`.
-This `network congestion` problem is one of the most difficult ressource sharing problem in computer networks. `Congestion` occurs in almost all networks.
+This `network congestion` problem is one of the most difficult resource sharing problem in computer networks. `Congestion` occurs is almost all networks.
 Minimizing the amount of congestion is a key objective for many network operators.
 In most cases, they will have to accept transient congestion, i.e. congestion lasting a few seconds or perhaps minutes, but will want to prevent congestion that lasts days or months.
 For this, they can rely on a wide range of solutions.
 We briefly present some of these in the paragraphs below.

 .. todo:: provide references to congestion books